 Charts are useful tools that can be used for representing data in an Excel worksheet.
 We can also use Area Charts to display the data charts in a proportional way.
 This article is going to show how you can insert data in a Proportional Area Chart in Excel.

-4 Steps for Inserting Proportional Area Chart in Excel
+How to Insert Proportional Area Chart in Excel (With Easy Steps)

 First, We have to take a dataset of 4 different items.
 Then, we will modify the data according to our requirements.